 1) Communication Tools

 Team communication used to be one of the biggest challenges for a remote workforce, back when emails and conference phone calls were the norm.
-But today, there are a lot of great tools to make communication a lot easier even while working remotely.
+But today, there are a lot of great platforms to make communication a lot easier even while working remotely.

-- Slack – Slack is the most common, well-crafted and flexible messaging communication tool used by remote teams.
+- Slack – Slack is the most common, well-crafted, and flexible messaging communication tool used by remote teams.
 Its private or open chat channels, reminder settings, searchable archives, and numerous Slackbots enhance instant communication within a team.

 - Chanty – Chanty is a team chat and a single notification center that enables you to stay up to date with everything important.
 Its powerful integrations save time by delivering notifications from third-party apps.
 Also, the built-in task manager allows creating new tasks or turning any message into a task.

 - Microsoft Teams – Microsoft Teams enables communication by chat messages in private or group conversations, voice calls and video meetings, pictures, and documents.
-It provides full integration across Office 365 apps, simple cloud storage per user and access to all Microsoft Office tools in one place.
+It provides full integration across Office 365 apps, simple cloud storage per user, and access to all Microsoft Office tools in one place.

 Audio/Video Conferencing Tools

 - Skype – Skype is undoubtedly the most popular communication tool which ensures staying in touch with people all over the world for free via voice calls, video calls, text messages, and screen sharing.
 It also allows worldwide mobiles and landline calling even if a person doesn’t have a Skype account.

 - Zoom – Whether you need to connect with a massive number of colleagues through video conferences or run a webinar with many guests, Zoom is the best option for you.
-Zoom includes features like file collaboration, group messaging and whiteboarding to assist you while working with your team efficiently.
+Zoom includes features like file collaboration, group messaging, and whiteboarding to assist you while working with your team efficiently.

-- Blue Jeans – BlueJeans provides cloud-based video conferencing service connecting participants across different devices and conferencing platforms.
+- Blue Jeans – BlueJeans provides a cloud-based video conferencing service connecting participants across different devices and conferencing platforms.
 It enables you to schedule, join and host one-touch meetings from anywhere and on any device.
-It drives meeting productivity by integrating with the scheduling, messaging and productivity tools.
+It drives meeting productivity by integrating with the scheduling, messaging, and productivity tools.
 It also leverages AI and voice recognition to make your meetings intelligent.

-- WebEx – WebEx represents a group of products -WebEx Meetings and Cisco Spark, each of which has its own features, but mainly focused on video calls.
+- WebEx – WebEx represents a group of products -WebEx Meetings and Cisco Spark, each of which has its own features, but is mainly focused on video communication.
 Admins establish the rules in WebEx like restricting a meeting at any time, passing the mouse control, letting attendees download or comment on a shared file.
 WebEx is best for conducting webinars and training sessions.
 Pricing: Starts at $13.50 per month/ host.